atifzamandev/CompaniesMarketplace/README.md

 ### Initial Project Setup

-The project is started from the scratch with the following tech stack
+The project was built from scratch using the following tech stack:

-- NextJs: For app routers and server side rendring.
+- Next.js – For app routing and server-side rendering.
-- TypeScript: Adds type safety to the code and catches errors at compile time.
+- TypeScript – Adds type safety to the code and helps catch errors at compile time.
-- Supabase: For authentication and database management.
+- Supabase – Handles authentication and database management.
-- Tailwind: for styling.
+- Tailwind CSS – For styling.
-- ShadCN: for UI components.
+- ShadCN – Provides UI components.

+## Project Steps

+### Step 1

+- Completed the initial project setup.
+- Implemented Supabase authentication using google and github.
+- Created a hero section with search functionality.
+- Developed business cards to display a list of companies.
+- Initially used dummy data, then integrated Supabase to fetch company data from database.

+### Step 2

+- Improved the search functionality by adding filters for query, price, and industry.
+- Refactored code for better efficiency and readability.
+- Enhanced UI styling for a more polished look.